Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Results

-We also compared the models at different time points (Supplementary material Table~\ref{tab:Sett1P75C50}), and for different levels of censoring (Supplementary material Table~\ref{tab:Sett1P5C20}, Setting 1).
+We also compared the models at different horizon points (Supplementary Material Table~\ref{tab:Sett1P75C50}) and for different levels of censoring (Supplementary Material Table~\ref{tab:Sett1P5C20}, Setting 1).
 All the results were improved when the censoring rate was lower ($20\%$ instead of $50\%$).
 Regarding the choice of the horizon time, the oracle values decreased over time, while the models performed similarly between the first and third quartiles of the time range.

-The models were also compared using a matching procedure based on patient's characteristics (Table~\ref{tab:Sett1P5C20}, Setting 2).
+The models were also compared using a matching procedure based on patients' characteristics (Table~\ref{tab:Sett1P5C20}, Setting 2).
 All the models performed worse compared to using a matching procedure based on predicted treatment benefit.
-As noted by \cite{Klaveren2017}, this is expected as the predicted treatment benefit for $2$ patients within a pair matched by patient characteristics tends to be less similar.
+As suggested by \cite{Klaveren2017}, this is expected as the predicted treatment benefit for $2$ patients within a pair matched by patient characteristics tends to be less similar.